Design Santa Barbara

 About Santa Barbara

 Santa Barbara is a city on the central California coast, with the Santa Ynez Mountains as a dramatic backdrop.
 Downtown, Mediterranean-style white stucco buildings with red-tile roofs reflect the city’s Spanish colonial heritage.
 Upscale boutiques and restaurants offering local wines and seasonal fare line State Street.
-On a nearby hill, Mission Santa Barbara, founded in 1786, houses Franciscan friars and a museum.
+Furthermore On a nearby hill, Mission Santa Barbara, founded in 1786, houses Franciscan friars and a museum.

-Ferragamo studied shoemaking in Naples for a year, Ferragamo opened a small store based in his parent’s home.
+Furthermore, Ferragamo studied shoemaking in Naples for a year, Ferragamo opened a small store based in his parent’s home.
 In 1914, he emigrated to Boston, Massachusetts, where one of his brothers worked in a cowboy boot factory.
 After a brief stint at the factory, Ferragamo convinced his brothers to move to California, first Santa Barbara then Hollywood.
-It was here that Ferragamo found success, initially opening a shop for repair and made-to-measure shoes, which soon became prized items among celebrities of the day, leading to a long period of designing footwear for the cinema.
+In addition, It was here that Ferragamo found success, initially opening a shop for repair and made-to-measure shoes, which soon became prized items among celebrities of the day, leading to a long period of designing footwear for the cinema.